 - community projects

-A local group of leprosy patients who have formed a self-help group invite the programme into the village with the agreement of the local community and village leaders.
-Nepal Leprosy Trust staff provide on-going training and support.
+People affected by leprosy who have formed a self-help group (SHG) invite the project into the village with the agreement of the community and village leaders.
+Nepal Leprosy Trust staff provide ongoing training and support.

-The programme costs approximately €20,000 per year, per village, over three years.
+The programme costs approximately €20,000 per year, per village, over 3 years.

-If you are interested in helping fund or part-fund a Village Alive Programme we’d love to hear from you, please email us at: email@example.com
+If you are interested in helping to fund or part-fund a Village Alive Project we’d love to hear from you.
+Please email us at: email@example.com